isomerpages/nlb-sure/_events/0a-surecelebratesmil-bingo-activities.md

 Discover and explore bite-sized content, visit our book displays and The News Gallery, and participate in the learning programmes, quiz and game below!

+**Complete 5 different S.U.R.E BINGO activities and stand a chance to win a prize in our Lucky Draw!**

 ## CONTENT